AzureCosmosDB/cosmosdb-nosql-copilot/lab-guide.md

 1. Implement and test a chat history feature to allow for more natural conversational interactions.
 1. Implement and test a semantic cache for improved performance.
 1. Connect to and implement Semantic Kernel SDK as a starting point for building more elaborate Generative AI solutions.
+1. Implement RAG Pattern using custom data for augmented LLM reponses.

 # Prepare